- Since 2015, NAB has lent $9.5 billion to fossil fuels, including over $1 billion to expansionary projects.

 - Speak to colleagues about the issue.

-- Raise the above questions with your manager.
+- Raise the above question with your manager.